-Though few of us know it, the notion of casual business wear is only about 30 years old.
-Prior to that, office workers were expected to wear a suit for any kind of corporate dealings.
-When playing sports, they were allowed to wear polo shirts and the like, but even then sport coats appeared for any activity that wasn’t high-octane enough to warrant breathability.
+The whole business casual dress code is a relatively new concept.
+Only thirty or so years ago office workers were expected to wear a suit for any kind of corporate dealings.
+When playing sports, they were allowed to wear polo shirts and the like, but even then sports coats appeared for any activity that wasn’t high-octane enough to warrant breathability.

 Then, the world began to change, and clothing changed with it.
-Starting with a company who produced Hawaiian shirts introducing “Aloha Fridays” to drum up more sales, “casual Friday” soon followed, wherein rather than suits, employees could dress down a single day out of the week.
-This began the battle between casual and business casual.
+Starting with a company that produced Hawaiian shirts introducing “Aloha Fridays” to drum up more sales, “casual Friday” soon followed, wherein rather than suits, employees could dress down a single day out of the week.
+Thus began the battle between the casual and business casual outfit.

 On the flip side, numbers rarely showed this to be true, as people tend to work better when they feel comfortable.
-While the top-tier executives wanted everyone dressed to the nines, they saw that the common worker was performing better while looking more slovenly.
+While the top-tier executives wanted everyone dressed to the nines, they saw that the common worker was performing better while dressed in a more relaxed style.

 Other brands soon followed suit by crafting the looks we know today, such as polos and twill pants, jackets and jeans, or even plain T-shirts tucked under a casual coat with a pair of nice trousers or slacks.